-Do you know the Arizona age of consent?
+Do you know the age of consent in Arizona?

 “Age of consent” refers to the age a person must reach before they can legally consent to sexual intercourse with another person.
-Every state’s age of consent law is a little different, but in every state, violating these laws has dire consequences.
 If you fail to follow the Arizona age of consent laws, you could face a sex crime conviction.

 What is the Arizona Age of Consent?